-Students are allocated to components in order of registration, on the provision that students who are enrolled in a programme are guaranteed access to the components that are obligatory to the programme.
+- 3.4.2 Students are allocated to components in order of registration, on the provision that students who are enrolled in a programme are guaranteed access to the components that are obligatory to the programme.
 Students may only take certain components once they have passed the examination of a preceding component.
-Appendix 1 and 2 specify the components to which this condition applies.
+Appendix 1 specifies the components to which this condition applies. - 3.4.3 In case the number of participants in elective courses offered by the degree programme is limited, a placement procedure is determined for each course.
+This placement procedure will be announced in the Prospectus prior to the start of the course.